 - Challenge the finding.
 If you believe that there are legitimate grounds for challenging the findings of the officer, an appeal or request for reconsideration is submitted to that officer or his or her supervisor or to the appropriate administrative or judicial body.
 Officers make mistakes, may be inexperienced, and are subject to time constraints.
 Sometimes it is necessary to educate an officer.

-It should also be kept in mind that questionable “poison pen letters”, “guilt by association” or “secret evidence” often times serve as the basis for these findings.
+It should also be kept in mind that questionable “poison-pen letters”, “guilt by association” accusations or “secret evidence” often times serve as the basis for these findings.

 - Waivers.
 If the finding is accurate, or the challenge to the finding is not upheld, immigrant and nonimmigrant visa waivers are available.
-The standards for the granting of a waiver for a non-immigrant visa are relatively liberal: the consulate considers
+The standards for the granting of a waiver for a non-immigrant visa are relatively liberal.
+The consul considers

 - the risk of harm to society if the individual is admitted;

-- the seriousness of his or her violations;
+- the seriousness and recency of his or her violations;

-- the reason that the alien is seeking admission.
+- the reason that the applicant is seeking admission;

 - Humanitarian Parole.
 This may be an appropriate option if there is